EndPointCorp/end-point-blog/2018/09/12/postgis-raster-generation.html.md

 from zero, every time it runs, so iterative development bogs down quickly as the query must recalculate at every new iteration all the expensive stuff it already got worked out in previous runs.
-Further, the query in that post built a grid of squares from scratch, and I promised an alternative method which I'd like to demonstrate here.
+Further, the query in that post calculated its grid coordinates all on its own; there's an easier method I promised to introduce, which I'd like to demonstrate here.

 ## Rasters